By Cat, July 2007 (Photo, right, from Wikimedia Commons)

 Stevia powder for beverages (cut with fiber or dextrose)

-However, I do use it in beverages such as lemonade, or to sweeten unsweetened cranberry juice, for example.
+However, I do use it in beverages such as coffee, lemonade, or to sweeten unsweetened cranberry juice, for example.

 Dark stevia liquid concentrate (extract)

 Image, right, is from Sweet Leaf’s website (2a).
 NOTE: Wisdom Brand, pictured here (2), is Non-GMO Verified, but other brands may be GMO.